 Help meet the growing demand for criminal justice and security professionals and gain more credibility in the field with our PhD in Criminal Justice degree program.

-Track I is a program of study for students who have a master’s degree in criminal justice or a related field.
-If you have a master's degree in an unrelated discipline, see Track II.
+Track II is a program of study for students who have a master’s degree in a discipline unrelated to the criminal justice field.
+If you have a master's degree in criminal justice or a related field, see Track I.

 Walden students have up to 8 years to complete their doctoral program unless they petition for an extension.